gerasimosmichalitsianos/pansharpen_python/README.md

          (3) FIHS (Fast Intensity Hue Saturation),
          (4) Wavelet
-       Later, for each method of pan-sharpening, all tiles are merged together (mosaic) to form 4 lare mosaics (using gdal_merge.py) for the 4 methods of pan-sharpening.
+       Later, for each method of pan-sharpening, all tiles are merged together (mosaic) to form 4 large mosaics (using gdal_merge.py) for the 4 methods of pan-sharpening.

 ###### usage message: